This Scrumptious Chocolate Cake is rich in flavor and super fluffy! Chocolate heaven.

 Remove from the oven and allow to cool for 10 min in the pan before inverting onto a wire rack to cool completely.

-While the cakes cool prepare the frosting: Beat- with the wire attachment- the egg whites to a stiff peak on high speed.
+Beat- with the wire attachment- the egg whites to a stiff peak at high speed.
 Add sugar and salt and continue beating for 2 minutes.
 Add a few cubes of butter at the time, do not add more butter until the previous one is fully incorporated, continue to add butter until it has all been added.
 The mix will look curdled but don't worry!
-With the paddle attachment on you mixer continue beating and add the vanilla and melted chocolate; continue mixing until everything is well incorporated and look smooth and creamy.
+With the paddle attachment on your mixer continue beating and add the vanilla and melted chocolate; continue mixing until everything is well incorporated and look smooth and creamy.